artemvmin/traktor_s5_mod/README.md

 - Global and deck tempo knobs perform coarse adjustment when SHIFT is not held
 - SHIFT + FLUX for flux reverse

+## Credit

+As far as I'm aware, all inputs and ouputs for these configuration scripts are completely undocumented.
+That means that this process requires tedious guess and checking with no guarantee of success.
+There are some features I simply would not have figured out on my own and it's important to give credit where credit is due.

+Here is a list of pioneers and their corresponding features that I have adapted:

+- Traktor Supreme Edition MOD [Go support Aleix on Patreon](https://www.patreon.com/supremeedition)!
+  - MixerFX

 ## Installation

 **Windows:**